Does Medicare Cover Hospital Visits?

 - Once you’ve paid the deductible, Medicare picks up the rest of the tab for covered acute hospital care (bed, meals and nursing services) for a stay of up to 60 days after admission.
 If you stay in the hospital for the entire 60 days, or are discharged sooner but return during the same benefit period (even for a different medical problem), you pay nothing further for the hospital stay.
 (But you may pay for physicians’ care and certain other services under your Medicare Part B benefits—usually 20% of the Medicare-approved costs.)

-- After 90 days of Medicare-covered inpatient hospital care in the same benefit period, you are generally responsible for 100% of the costs.
+- After 90 days of Medicare-covered inpatient hospital care in the same benefit period, you might be responsible for 100% of the costs.
 However, Medicare allows you a further 60 days of “lifetime reserve” days.
 This means that for the rest of your life you can draw on any of these 60 days—but no more—to extend Medicare coverage in any benefit period.
+In 2020, you pay $704 coinsurance per day for each lifetime reserve day.

 Once you’ve been out of the hospital for 60 days in a row, you start a new benefit period if you need to be admitted again.
 With each new benefit period, you get the same benefits and pay the same set of charges as described above, depending on how long you need hospital care.